jundyy/my_freestyle_project/README.md

 Place each file 'deal_list', 'deal_output' and 'json_deal_dump' in the directory containing the program.

 ## Running the Program
-To run this program, completing the above steps, open the program in pycharm CE and press Run.
+To run this program, after completing the above steps, open the program in pycharm CE and press Run.
 The output will be written to the 'deal_output' file, which can be open in excel.